-The House of Hospitality is an accommodation unit for people who find themselves homeless or in unsuitable accommodation and in 2021 celebrated 30 years of Ministry.
+The House is an accommodation unit for people who find themselves homeless or in unsuitable accommodation and in 2021 celebrated 30 years of Ministry.
 Over 1230 adults and children have sought shelter in the House during this time.

 The House of Hospitality aims to assist people in regaining confidence, taking control of their lives, making choices and moving towards independent living.
 However, it is not a crisis unit.